Discounted Cash Flow Model – Understanding

 Basically, there are two formulas in excel by which one can find the present value of future cash flows.
 Formulas are as follows:

-This formula is specifically designed for cash flows that are received at regular intervals.
-Intervals may be annual, semi-annual, quarterly, monthly and so on.
-The formula is –
+This formula is specifically designed for cash flows received at regular intervals.
+Intervals may be annual, semi-annual, quarterly, monthly, etc. The formula is –

 = NPV (discount rate, series of cash flows)